Paradigm4/equi_join/README.md

 {0,1} 'mno',4.4,2
 {1,0} 'def',1.1,4
 ```
-Note "left.a" and "right.c" are combined into a single attribute "a".
-This is followed by the input attributes "left.b" and "right.c".
+Note "left.a" and "right.c" are combined into a single attribute "a" (name inherited from left).
+The other two attributes are "left.b" and "right.d".

 Perform left, right or full outer joins.
 Note the order of returned results may vary:
 ```